Armed Forces - m09 - Management of Defence - NATO Commands - Allied Command Europe - AFNORTH - AFSOUTH

 ALLIED COMMAND TRANSFORMATION (ACT)

-In the future, Allied Command Transformation, with its headquarters in Norfolk, US, is overseeing the transformation of NATO's military capabilities.
-In doing so, it is enhance training, improve capabilities, test and develop doctrines and conduct experiments to assess new concepts.
+In the future, Allied Command Transformation, with its headquarters in Norfolk, US, will oversee the transformation of NATO's military capabilities.
+In doing so, it will enhance training, improve capabilities, test and develop doctrines and conduct experiments to assess new concepts.
 It will also facilitate the dissemination and introduction of new concepts and promote interoperability.
 There will be an ACT Staff Element in Belgium primarily for resource and defence planning issues.